Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ### From version 2.4
 We are deprecating the RecordedFuture-ImportToSentinel and all *-TIProcessor playbooks.
 Going forward, install the new IndicatorImport playbooks and configure them to download you selection of risk lists.
 Use the same risk lists being downloaded today, same cadence, and use the same description using the TIProcessor playbooks.
 Use the same description for threat indicators if you have analytic rules set up for alerting.

 Our support will end when Microsoft shut down the underlying API.
-More information can be found on [Microsoft Learn](https://learn.microsoft.com/en-us/azure/sentinel/understand-threat-intelligence#add-threat-indicators-to-microsoft-sentinel-with-the-threat-intelligence-platforms-data-connector) (No end date has communicated from Microsoft at this point November 2023).
+More information can be found on <a href="https://learn.microsoft.com/en-us/azure/sentinel/understand-threat-intelligence#add-threat-indicators-to-microsoft-sentinel-with-the-threat-intelligence-platforms-data-connector" target="_blank">Microsoft Learn</a> (No end date has communicated from Microsoft at this point November 2023).

 ### From version 1
 If you have a version 1 installation you need to first acquire a V2 APi key from Recorded Future.
 Install the new all IndicatorImport and enrichment -playbooks.
 Select a different name than the once already installed and reauthenticate them.
 Configure the IndicatorImport playbooks to pull your selection of risk lists.
 After validating that the new playbooks works as expected you can deactivate the V1 versions.